crf8472/libarcstk/examples/README.md

 ## Disclaimer

-Note that despite the example applications may provide some useful functions, they are _not_ hardened for production use.
-They should be considered as local demonstrations, _not_ as tools!
+Note that despite the example applications may provide some useful functions, they are rudimentary implemented and in no way hardened for production use.
+They are mere local demonstrations.
+Do not use them as tools!